gianni-rosato/svt-av1-psy/README.md

 ### How to Report Bugs and Provide Feedback

 Use the [Issues](https://gitlab.com/AOMediaCodec/SVT-AV1/issues) tab on GitLab.
 To avoid duplicate issues, please make sure you go through the existing issues before logging a new one.
+You can find previously asked questions [here](https://gitlab.com/AOMediaCodec/SVT-AV1/-/issues?sort=created_date&state=all&label_name[]=question).

 ## IRC